-Google Drive allows employees to create, store, and organize files in Google cloud.
-It also helps streamline team collaboration, as multiple people can work on the same Doc, Slide, or Sheet at the same time.
-Storing files in Google Drive means that employees and other important stakeholders can access the files at any time, from anywhere.
+Google Drive allows students, faculty, and staff to create, store, and organize files in the Google cloud.
+It also helps streamline class collaboration, as multiple people can work on the same Doc, Slide, or Sheet at the same time.
+Storing files in Google Drive means that students, faculty, and staff can access the files at any time, from anywhere.

-While this easy accessibility has obvious productivity benefits, there are some potential downsides.
+While this easy accessibility has obvious productivity and collaboration benefits, there are some potential downsides.
 The porous nature of working (and storing) information in the cloud also means there are risks for data loss.

 Data loss can happen in a number of ways, and it’s not always due to cybercriminals.
 In fact, the most common cause of a data breach or loss is simple internal human error.
-For example, a well-meaning employee could accidentally set the visibility of a file to public that contains sensitive student information that is protected by FERPA.
+For example, a well-meaning employee could accidentally or unknowingly set the visibility of a file to public that contains sensitive student information that is protected by FERPA.

 Of course, data loss in G Suite can be malicious as well.
-Certain types of data can mean a big payday for cyber criminals who sell personally identifiable information, trade secrets, and financial information on the dark web for profit.
+Certain types of data can mean a big payday for cybercriminals who sell PII, login credentials, and financial information on the dark web for profit.